Clemapfel/jluna/README.md

 + [**cmake 3.12**](https://cmake.org/download/) (or newer)
 + C++ Compiler: [g++10](https://gcc.gnu.org/) (or newer), [clang++-12](https://releases.llvm.org/) (or newer), or [MSVC](https://visualstudio.microsoft.com/downloads/) 19.32

+On Unix, g++ or clang, installed using your package manager, are recommended. <br>
+On Windows, either use g++ provided by [MinGW](https://sourceforge.net/projects/mingw/) or MSVC provided by the [Visual Studio C++ build tools](https://visualstudio.microsoft.com/downloads/).

+In either case, make sure the compilers' version is as stated above.

 ---

 ## [Installation & Troubleshooting](https://clemens-cords.com/jluna/installation.html)